 Mr. Reinemund is the retired Dean of Business and Professor of Leadership and Strategy at Wake Forest University, a position he held from July 2008 to June 2014, and where he continues to serve in an advisory role as an Executive-in-Residence.
 Prior to joining the faculty of Wake Forest University, Mr. Reinemund had a distinguished 23-year career with PepsiCo, Inc. ("PepsiCo"), where he served as Chairman of the Board from October 2006 to May 2007, and as Chairman and CEO from May 2001 to October 2006.
-Prior to becoming Chairman and CEO, Mr. Reinemund was of American Express Company from 2007 to 2015 and Johnson & Johnson from 2003 to 2008.
-Mr. Reinemund is a member of the boards of several large companies in a variety of industries.
+Prior to becoming Chairman and CEO, Mr. Reinemund was and CEO of Frito-Lay's worldwide operating Unicer from 1999 to 2001 and Charman and CEO of Frito-Lay's worldwide operations from 1996 to 1999.
+Mr. Reinemund has served as a director of Exxon Mobil Corporation and Marriott International, Inc. since 2007 and Chick-fil-A, Inc. since June 2015.
+He previously served as a director of American Express Company from 2007 to 2015 and Johnson & Johnson from 2003 to 2008.
+Mr. Reinemund is a member of the boards of trustees of The Cooper Institute and the U.S. Naval Academy Foundation.

-Mr. Reinemund has considerable international business leadership experience gained through his service as Chairman and CEO of a global public company, through his service as dean of a prominent business school, and his service on
+Mr. Reinemund has considerable international business leadership experience gained through his service as Chairman and CEO of a global public company, through his service as dean of a prominent business school, and his service on the boards of several large companies in a variety of industries.